-

 Soil amendments are essential for enhancing the quality of your cannabis soil mix.
 They help provide the right texture, aeration, and water retention.
 Here are some commonly used soil amendments for cannabis cultivation:

-• Perlite: Perlite is a lightweight volcanic glass that improves soil drainage and aeration.
-It prevents soil compaction and promotes healthy root growth by creating air pockets within the soil.
+- Perlite: Perlite is a lightweight volcanic glass that improves soil drainage and aeration.
+It creates air pockets within the soil to prevent soil compaction and promote healthy root growth.

 2. Nutrients

-Cannabis relies on three nutrients, in particular, that need to be within the soil.
-That is nitrogen, phosphorus, and potassium (NPK).
+Cannabis relies on three nutrients, in particular, that need to be in the soil: nitrogen, phosphorus, and potassium (NPK).
 The ideal NPK ratio for cannabis can vary depending on the growth stage.
 Generally speaking, during the vegetative stage, the best soil for cannabis will contain a balanced NPK ratio like 3:1:1.
 In the flowering stage, a lower nitrogen (N) content, such as 1:3:2 or even 0:3:3, can promote bud development.

-Beyond the primary macronutrients, cannabis requires several minor nutrients, including calcium (Ca), magnesium (Mg), sulfur (S), iron (Fe), and others, which also play essential roles in plant growth and development.
+Beyond the primary macronutrients, cannabis requires several minor nutrients, including calcium (Ca), magnesium (Mg), sulfur (S), and iron (Fe), which also play essential roles in plant growth and development.

 3. Microorganisms